TheCarsonWest/TheCarsonWest.github.io/test/content/Regex Special Sequences.md

     print(f"Phone number: {phone_number.group(0)}")
 ```

-[Character Sets](./../character-sets/)  These provide an alternative way of defining patterns, often in conjunction with special sequences.
+[Character Sets](./../character-sets/)  These provide an alternative way of defining patterns, often in conjunction with special [Sequences](./../sequences/).

 [Quantifiers](./../quantifiers/)  These are used to specify how many times a character or group should appear.  (e.g., `+`, `*`, `?`, `{n}`, `{n,}`, `{n,m}`)